acorn-io/runtime/.github/PULL_REQUEST_TEMPLATE.md

 #### User-Facing Change? ####
-_Does this PR introduce a user-facing change either in the API or CLI or in functionality?
+_Does this PR introduce a user-facing change in functionality, the API or the CLI?_

 _How will this change affect upgrades?_